JustinUrf/DigimonTCG-Odds/README.md

 ### Friday, 05/05/23
 * 8-9am: Resolving some bugs, reviewing old projects for guide.
 * 5-6pm: Resolving nivo Dependancy, adding more depandacies for project.
+Example project did not use react 17.0 therfore there are dependancy issues with using NIVO because I'd have to learn a different version of react 17.0 in order to code, causing a lot of issues.
+Deciding on wether or not to continue using NIVO or use a different library for charts.